 There's a reason waking yourself up naturally on a Saturday is so much easier than getting up to a loud alarm sound all at once.
 This study found that "self-awakening" was a better, and even healthier way to wake yourself up each day.

 There are some alternative alarm clocks you can use to help yourself wake up more gradually in the morning.
+You could also keep your window blinds open a little when you go to bed at night so that the morning sun will help wake you up.

 You might not think about this, but exercising daily can actually help you sleep more sufficiently.
 Working out keeps your body fit and helps regulate your body.
 You'll find healthy sleeping patterns easier when you stick to a healthy fitness pattern.